davecoll3/magic-8-ball/TESTING.md

   * Result
     * When a valid question was submitted, the 8 Ball animation began as expected, lasting 1 second.
-    * After the animation, an answer was displayed, at the centre of the 8 Ball, for 2 seconds.
+    * An answer was subsequently displayed, at the centre of the 8 Ball, for 2 seconds.
     * The 8 Ball then returned to its default state.
     * The 8 Ball animation functions well on mobile devices in both portrait and landscape orientation.